Click here to go back to our full summit programme.

 Turn discussions into action with our digital partner events

-Registration for our nine different Solution Sessions is open for all.
-Each of these sessions will focus on topics relating to the summit and are either hybrid and/or on-site.
+Each of these sessions focused on topics relating to the summit and are either hybrid and/or on-site.
 Here is a list of each event and scroll down for further information and registration:

 - Fighting disinformation